ldrozdz93/dyno/README.md

 Again, `non_move_constructible` refers to the type-erased payload, not the interface object itself.
 Moving a `on_heap` object is just a pointer move, where a "move-construct" vtable entry is not needed.
 Moving a `on_heap` object into a `on_stack<>` one would requires an invocation of a move constructor, so it won't compile.

 ## Full example
 The full example of provided __DYNO_INTERFACE__ macro functionalities is in [example/macro2.cpp](https://github.com/ldrozdz93/dyno/blob/master/example/macro2.cpp)

 This also shows we could use runtime on-stack polimorphism with value sematics even on memory-constrained bare-metal systems with no dynamic memory.

 ## TODO list:
 #### Things ready
-My main priority was to implement a fully __type-safe stack-based runtime polimorphism__ support. __This task is finished.__ There is no dynamic memory management, thus no risk of allocation exceptions.
+My main priority was to implement a fully __type-safe stack-based runtime polimorphism__ support. __This task is finished__ from safety point of view.
+If there is no dynamic memory management, there is no risk of allocation exceptions.
 The size of objects to be crated or assigned is verified in compile time to fit in the predefined stack buffer.

 This lets __DYNO_INTERFACE__ stack-based polimorphism to be safely used on virtually any hardware.
 No matter if you are building for x86-64 or Cortex-M0.
 A virtual call cost is just a one pointer indirection on the vtable, compared with a statically typed object.
 On the other hand you get an opportunity to write efficient object-oriented, unit-testable (mockable) code, even on a bare-metal hardware.
-#### Thing waiting to be done
+#### Things waiting to be done
 There are still a few functionalities missing in forked __Dyno__, mostly considering memory and excepton safety.
 They are planned to be added in the future:
 1. Custom allocators support.
 At the moment, only `std::malloc` is supported.
 2. Custom alocation error handlers.
 At the moment, a simple assertion is used: